ronalfy/slash-edit/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Released 2014-11-13
+* Added "/edit" to the front of the site (e.g., www.domain.com/edit) if you have a page set as your front page.
+* Added a `slash_edit_url` filter to determine where to redirect a user when "/edit" is present (props <a href="https://profiles.wordpress.org/bjornjohansen/">Bjørn J.</a>)

 = 1.0.0 =
 * Released 2014-10-19
 * Initial Release

 == Upgrade Notice ==

+= 1.1.0 =
+Slash Edit now works on the home page when a page is set as your front page.
+New filter: `slash_edit_url`.

 = 1.0.0 =
 Initial Release